cuckoosandbox/cuckoo/docs/book/src/development/code_style.rst

 In order to contribute code to the project, you must diligently follow the style rules describe in this chapter.
-Having a clean and structured code is very important for our development lifecycle, and not compliant code will most likely be rejected.
+Having a clean and structured code is very important for our development lifecycle.
+We do help out with code refactoring where required, but please try to do as much as possible on your own.

 Essentially Cuckoo's code style is based on `PEP 8 - Style Guide for Python Code
 <http://www.python.org/dev/peps/pep-0008/>`_ and `PEP 257 -- Docstring